-We plan to enter into change in control agreements ("Change in Control Agreements") with each of the executive officers and certain other officers (each, a "Participant").
-The Change in Control Agreements, which are expected to have a five year term and would be subject to a rolling annual renewal, generally provide monetary compensation and other benefits to each Participant upon the occurrence of certain triggering events involving a change in control of Visteon.
+We plan to enter into change in control agreements with each of the executive officers and some other officers (each, a "participant").
+The change in control agreements, which are expected to have a five year term and would be subject to a rolling annual renewal, generally provide monetary compensation and other benefits to each Participant upon the occurrence of triggering events involving a change in control of Visteon.